salvatore-lorenzo/salvatore-lorenzo-home/content/authors/admin/_index.md

 email: ''

 # Highlight the author in author lists? (true/false)
-highlight_name: true
+highlight_name: false
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Salvatore Lorenzo is a professor of physics of matter at the Physics and Chemistry department of University of Palermo.
+His research interests include open quantum systems dynamics, quantum optics, Quantum Information, quantum thermodynamics and quantum machine learning.
 {style="text-align: justify;"}